katnastou/s800-revision-docs/index.md

 * How should we treat pathways?
 E.g. TOR pathway?
 Originally I didn’t annotate those, but later it made more sense to annotate TOR as a group, as one can view that as negative example.
 Not really sure which approach is best.
 * Amino acids are not annotated as chemicals unless they are not part of the polypeptide chain.
 * ATP, GTP, GDP, ADP are not annotated as chemicals
 * E1, E2, E3 ubiquitin ligases are annotated as __Protein family or group__.
 When _E3 ubiquitin ligase_ is written in text then annotate the whole entity, same for _E3 ligase_ and finally annotate _E3_ as standalone.
 Same for E1 and E2.
-And same for _SUMO E3 ligase_ etc.
+And same for _SUMO E3 ligase_, _NEDD8 E3 ligase_ etc.
 * Complex formation for proteins across species are annotated in the corpus E.g. viral-host interactions.
 * How do we annotate interactions between proteins when one or both partners carry mutations that alter their physicochemical behavior?
 * when will we tag “regulation of proteolysis” and when “catalysis of ubiquitination” if the ubiquitin system is involved?